groundlight/python-sdk/README.md

 ## TODOs

-- `groundlight.submit_image_query()` doesn't work yet!
-We need to fix it!
-- It would be nice to ahve a `get_or_create_detector()` function (even better if it's supported in the API directly).
+- It would be nice to have a `get_or_create_detector()` function (even better if it's supported in the API directly).
 That way, "submit image query" code examples will be simpler.
-- Tests
+- Figure out how we want to handle tests (since almost everything is an integration test).
+And, running the stateful (creation) tests can lead to a bunch of objects in the DB.
-- Improve wrappers around API functions (e.g., so you don't have to call `.body` on a response, or add auto-pagination managers, etc.)
+- Improve wrappers around API functions (e.g., simplify the responses even further, add auto-pagination managers, etc.)
+  - The SDK should allow you to work with the most natural interface, rather than trying to mirror the REST API.
 - `with` context manager
 - Better auto-generated code docs
 - Better versioning strategy
-- Better way of managing dependency on OpenAPI spec (right now, we just copy the file over manually)
+- Better way of managing dependency on `public-ai.yaml` OpenAPI spec (right now, we just copy the file over manually)
 - Update the web links (links to website, link to API endpoint, etc.)
 - Add an image query long polling helper method (calls POST, then several GETs)
-- Add image/jpeg utilities
 - ...